schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 useful mechanism for discovering a node's own address on the network.

-The 1984 broadcast extension also reserved the initial (zero) address in each network or subnet, for no particular reason, with @!RFC919 stating that "There is probably no reason for such addresses to appear anywhere" with a now-obsolete exception.
-It documented a human writing convention of designating a "network number" with the zero address, such as 36.0.0.0.
-This convention has confused subsequent protocol designers into thinking that the initial (all-zero) address in a network or subnet cannot be used as an ordinary unicast node address.
+The 1984 broadcast extension also reserved the initial (zero) address in each network or subnet, with @!RFC919 stating that "There is probably no reason for such addresses to appear anywhere", with a now-obsolete exception.
+It also, apparently by coincidence, documented a human writing convention of designating a "network number" with the zero address, such as 36.0.0.0.
+This convention has confused subsequent protocol users into thinking that the initial (zero) address in a network or subnet cannot be used as an ordinary unicast node address.

+During that era, there was confusion in one popular IPv4 implementation, 4.2 BSD, which used the zero node address for broadcast, rather than the all-ones node address.
+When these mismatched implementations tried to interoperate on an Ethernet, it was easy to produce "broadcast storms" that would uselessly consume all available network bandwidth until manually stopped.
+The offending implementation was upgraded in the subsequent 4.3 BSD release to meet the standards.
+The problem has not recurred for decades, but a remnant of the gaffe exists in the prohibition on using the zero node address in a network or subnet.
+[@!RFC1122 (section FIXME)]

 Later (1988) designers chose to allocate 1/16th of the total space (half of the formerly reserved space) for multicast use.  [@!RFC1054]